Writing Style

 Style Conventions

-This section outlines the style conventions used for at M-Files.
+This section outlines the style conventions used at M-Files.

 Standard American English

 All M-Files content must be written in Standard American English.
-The most significant difference between written Standard American English and, say, written British English is that certain words are spelled differently.
+The most significant difference between written Standard American English and, for example, written British English is that certain words are spelled differently.
 Pay special attention to how you spell certain words.

 The tables below list spelling differences of words and suffixes (word endings) between Standard American English and British English.
-Please note that the lists are not by any means exhaustive, but they cover some of the most common differences.
+Lists are not exhaustive, but they cover some of the most common differences.
 Whenever you are unsure of how a word is spelled in Standard American English, consult a dictionary, such as the online dictionaries by Merriam-Webster or Macmillan.

 Words with Specific Endings